jutzig/github-release-plugin/README.md

 Thanks to a contribution from rowanseymour you can also use your API token by adding it as `<privateKey>` to your server definition in the `settings.xml`.

+Additional Parameters:

+ * @-Dgithub.draft=true@ creates the release in draft state
+ * @-Dgithub.commitish=release/1.0.0@ allows to specify a commitsh

 The plugin is available on Maven central